hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 However, if you are looking for a smaller headlamp which is also waterproof, then I would rather pick the <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F890322%2Fblack-diamond-spot-headlamp-2016" rel="nofollow">Black Diamond Spot</a> which features a red light and 200 Lumen - sufficient for hiking even in the Alps.

-You can also try out our handy [price comparison tool](http://www.hikeventures.com/deals/) once you found a suitable headlamp.

 <amp-img src="https://c1.staticflickr.com/9/8270/15581097668_01223b886d_k.jpg" width="2048" height="1367" alt="Best headlamps 2017 - 2018 hiking backpacking camping" layout="responsive"></amp-img>
 <br>
 <!--more-->